RaviSoji/get_imagenet/ilsvrc2012/README.md

     extracts the bounding data from the XML files.
     See `get_ilsvrc.sh` for usage.
 4. `build_tf_records.py`:
-    builds TensorFlow records for speed up IO for model training.
+    builds TensorFlow records to speed up IO for model training.
 5. `get_ilsvrc.sh`:
     if nothing is broken, this script lets the user download the dataset in usable format without having to understand the dataset details.